 If you don’t stick to exact words of English, you can choose to disable autocorrection of misspelled words.

 That said, not supporting every application is a huge drawback, especially when it comes to Chrome.
 There are a lot of users who use Chrome on Windows and use it for everything.
-Such user will have to use Predictive Text.
+Such users will have to use Predictive Text.

-Does it work with every language
+Does it work with every language?

 Officially, Microsoft claims to have it working with English US only, but I see it works with all languages that are supported for the software-based keyboard on Windows 10.
 I tried a few Hindi words, and it did suggest them.